falcosecurity/falco-website/content/en/docs/setup/packages.md

     sudo yum install -y dkms make
     # If the package was not found by the below command, you might need to run `yum distro-sync` in order to fix it.
 Rebooting the system may be required.
     sudo yum install -y kernel-devel-$(uname -r)
-    # If you use falcoctl driver loader to build the eBPF probe locally you need also clang toolchain
-    sudo yum install -y clang llvm
     # You can install also the dialog package if you want it
     sudo yum install -y dialog
     ```